scottfrederick/spring-music/README.md

 ## Building

-This project requires a Java version between 8 and 15 to compile.
-Java 16 and later versions are not yet supported.
+This project requires a Java version between 8 and 16 to compile.

 To build a runnable Spring Boot jar file, run the following command: